 According to the parties, these decisions represent a step towards resolving two of the longest running disputes at the World Trade Organization (WTO), and the four-month suspension will allow time for the parties to negotiate a balanced settlement to the disputes and begin addressing the challenges posed by new entrants to the civil aviation market from non-market economies.

-In October 2019, the US imposed approximately US$7.5 billion per annum in supplemental tariffs on EU-origin products as a result of an arbitrator’s favorable decision received in the WTO large civil aircraft dispute between the US and the EU.
-This included 15 percent tariffs on certain EU aircraft and aircraft parts, and 25 percent tariffs on a variety of EU-origin goods, such as wine, cheese, chocolate, and other luxury goods.
+In October 2019, the US imposed approximately USD 7.5 billion per annum in supplemental tariffs on EU-origin products as a result of an arbitrator’s favourable decision received in the WTO large civil aircraft dispute between the US and the EU.
+This included 15 percent tariffs on certain EU aircraft and aircraft parts and, 25 percent tariffs on a variety of EU-origin goods, such as wine, cheese, chocolate and other luxury goods.
 In January 2021, the US narrowed the 25 percent tariffs to include goods of just French and German origins, but also expanded them to include additional goods.

 In November 2020, following another WTO arbitrator’s decision that, this time, favoured the EU in the large civil aircraft dispute between the EU and the US, the EU imposed supplemental tariffs on US-origin goods covering an estimated trade value of USD 4 billion per annum.
 These included 15 percent tariffs on certain US aircraft, and 25 percent tariffs on a variety of imports of goods of US origin, including rum, cheese, chocolate and other luxury goods.
 On 1 January 2021, which coincided with Brexit, the UK stopped applying these tariffs, stating that it was done in the interest of deescalating its trade relationship with the US and encouraging negotiations.